pswzyu/interpreter_simple/README.md

 | 3         | yongshengsong  | sunsetrider |    123qwe |           zh_CN |
 | 4         | paul           |    paul     |    123qwe |           en_us |

+####Mobile phone client
 On the smartphone client, You can login as one of the users.
+Then, you can start to recognize the person you are talking to.
+On mobile client, you can press "add target" to take picture for recognition.
+After that, you can start talking.
+On mobile phone client, press and hold the "Press to record" button to talk and then release the button to finish.
+Then press the send button to send the speech.

+####Google Glass client
-On the google glass client, since it does not have input device, Then, you can start to recognize the person you are talking to.
+On the google glass client, since it does not have input device, you can select a user by swipe and then tap to login.

-####Smartphone Client
-After app started, you should first input the user's id into the app for the app to know who you are.
-You can choose one of the pre-registered userids and input it into the "selfid" input box.
-The second step is let the app know who you are talking to.
-You can finish this step by taking a picture of the people you are talking to.
-You can pull up the picture of the pre-registered users on the computer screen and then take a picture of that.
-After the app has recognized the people you are talking to, the name of the user will be displayed in the app.
-Then, you can start talking by press the "Hold to Speak" button.
-Release the button after you finish talking, then the speech will be uploaded to the server for process.
-At the same time, the listening user's device should start to fetch the speech, after it finished, the translated speech will be played automaticaly.

-####Google Glass Client
+Then, you can start to recognize the person you are talking to.
+On Glass, you can use two finger tap gesture to take picture.
+After that, you can start talking.
+On glass client, touch the touchpad while you speak, then release the touchpad when you finish.
+The speech will be sent automaticly on glass.

 ##API used
 ###Speech text conversion
 Xunfei
-Att
-Google voice api

 ###Translation
 Google translate